 US: Correct.
 That even applies to her identity.
-And even more importantly, she can even think something different for a few days or weeks and her brain will start wiring that into a habit.
+And even more importantly, like if she redirected the flow of water on the ground, she can even think something different for a few days or weeks and her brain will start wiring that into a habit.
 These thought habits are powerful.
 Remember that soup we were eating?
-Well she was full about three-quarters of the way through the bowl–and she kept eating.
+Well she was full about three-quarters of the way through the bowl –but she was so busy thinking that she kept eating.

 WE: What!?
 Why would she keep adding food if she was full?